Uncovering Your Signature Style: The 7-Day Challenge

 You might hear:

 “A sleek pantsuit.
-You’ve got quiet power—you should own it more.”
+You should own your quiet power.”

 “Something playful.
 You’re more fun than your clothes let on.”